Construction and Trade

 Selection into SEDA College’s programs is based on an online application and interview process.

-SEDA College WA fees for Year 11 students are inclusive of the following:
+SEDA College WA fees for Year 11 and 12 students are inclusive of the following:

 • Tuition expenses